Mchikky/Power-BI-Analysis-of-Customers-Insights/README.md

-# Power-BI-Customers-Sales-Insights
+# Power BI project - Analysis of Customers and Sales Insights
 Analysing customers and sales data to understand churn probability

 ## Project Objectives
 1. Understand the company’s sales data, customer behaviors, and market trends.
 2. Analyze the customers and sales according to  regions, total number of customers, volume of sales, and customers' churn probability.
 3. Analyze the customers and sales according to  regions, total number of customers, volume of sales, and customers' churn probability.
 4. Explore relationship between churn probability and the retention strategies.

 ## Methodology
 - Import the dataset into Power BI Desktop.
 - Study the dataset, "Sales and customers insights".csv dataset to define objectives.